 |breastfeeding women||13 cups, or 104 total ounces|

-- When you have a fever, vomiting, or diarrhea, your body loses more fluids than usual, so drink more water.
-Your doctor may even suggest adding drinks with electrolytes to keep your electrolyte balance more stable.
+When you have a fever, vomiting, or diarrhea, your body loses more fluids than usual, so drink more water.
+Your doctor may even suggest taking drinks with electrolytes to keep your electrolyte balance more stable.

 Water is important for most processes your body goes through in a day.
 When you drink water, you replenish your stores.
 Without enough water, your body and its organs can’t function properly.